matn7/CS-Notes/src/main/java/persistence/README.md

         - A foreign key points at a value that is the primary key of another table.
         - Null value are valid for FK.

-## Object Model and Relational Model
+## Object Model and Relational Model.

 - Object Model: Object oriented language (e.g. Java).
 - Relational Model: RDBMS (e.g. MySQL).
 - **Object Model** - uses principles of:
-    - Abstraction
+    - Abstraction.
-    - Polymorphism
+    - Polymorphism.
-    - Encapsulation
+    - Encapsulation.
-    - Concurrency
+    - Concurrency.
-    - Modularity
+    - Modularity.
-    - Persistence
+    - Persistence.
 - Object is an instance of a class.
 - It has identity, state and behavior.
 - **Relational Model**:
-    - Structure of data
+    - Structure of data.
-    - Data Manipulation
+    - Data Manipulation.
-    - Data Integrity
+    - Data Integrity.
-    - Data organized in form of tables
+    - Data organized in form of tables.

-## Object Relational Impedance Mismatch
+## Object Relational Impedance Mismatch.

 - Loading or storing graphs of objects using a relational database causes mismatch problem.
 - Object Relational Impedance Mismatch (Paradigm Mismatch).